 Where to Find the Best Hot Dogs in Boston

 This Camberville company just can’t stop inventing.
-At Gracie’s in Union Square, Somerville, and sister shop Ernest Drinks in Cambridge’s Kendall Square, the past-and-present repertoire of flavors spans everything from Apple Jax to Salty Whiskey.
-At any given time you’ll find a dozen frozen flavors on offer (including one that’s dairy-free).
-The innovative spirit doesn’t stop at ice cream: Gracie’s recognizes the sweet heritage of Union Square with Fluff cones, which can be rimmed with bacon bits, fruity pebbles, and more—and you can also order up a pair of “Ice Cream Weather” sweatpants.
+At Gracie’s in Union Square and sister-cocktail bar Ernest Drinks in Kendall Square, the past-and-present repertoire of flavors spans everything from Apple Jax to Salty Whiskey.
+At any given time you’ll find novelties and a dozen frozen flavors on offer (including one that’s dairy-free).
+The innovative spirit doesn’t stop at ice cream: Gracie’s recognizes the sweet heritage of the area.
+See: a flavor inspired by Cambridge-made Junior Mints; and cones dipped in marshmallow Fluff, which was invented in Somerville.
+We also just love that you can order up a pair of “Ice Cream Weather” sweatpants.

 Boston’s premier supplier of non-dairy ice cream, FoMu is a plant-based treat made with coconut instead of cow’s milk.
 Flavors like Bourbon Maple Walnut, Avocado, and Strawberry Rhubarb Shortcake earn the appreciation of vegans everywhere—and even staunch ice cream traditionalists.
-FoMu’s four brick-and-mortar locations across town also serve locally roasted George Howell Coffee.
+FoMu’s brick-and-mortar locations in the South End, Fenway, JP also serve locally roasted George Howell Coffee; while the “earth inspired” desserts also pop up at temporary locations and other restaurants across the city.

 Toscanini's Ice Cream

-This independent ice cream shop comes with a serious pedigree: Toscanini’s has existed since 1981 and has been praised by The New York Times, Boston magazine, and Bon Appétit.
-At its spot east of Kendall Square (the original Central Square outpost remains closed), Tosci’s continues to sling ever-changing unique homemade flavors like Peanut Butter Miso, Butter Almond, and B3 (brown sugar, brown butter, and brownies).
+This independent ice cream shop out of Cambridge has existed since 1981 and has earned accolades from The New York Times, Boston magazine, and Bon Appétit (and us, of course!).
+At two locations—east of Kendall Square, and its renovated original outpost in Central Square—Toscanini’s continues to sling ever-changing unique homemade flavors like Peanut Butter Miso, Butter Almond, and B3 (brown sugar, brown butter, and brownies).
 Anyone looking for the full after-dinner experience can perk up with Barismo espresso, loose-leaf teas, lattes, and—naturally—an affogato.

 Cambridge’s Honeycomb Creamery takes scratch-made to the next level.
-Flavors are thoughtfully composed from local, in-season ingredients whenever possible and divided between classic, seasonal, and vegan offerings, like Cold Brew Coffee Chip, Salted Caramel Crackle, and vegan Horchata.
-Mini ice cream cakes are sold in-house while full-sized iterations can be commissioned.
-Bonus: Visit on a Taco Tuesday to try their ever-evolving version of a Choco Taco.
+Ice cream flavors are thoughtfully composed from local, in-season ingredients whenever possible and span classic, seasonal, and vegan offerings, such as Cold Brew Coffee Chip, Salted Caramel Crackle, and vegan Horchata.
+Mini ice cream cakes are sold in-house at the shop just outside of Porter Square, while full-sized iterations can be ordered in advance.
+Bonus: Visit on a Taco Tuesday to try this creative confectionary’s ever-evolving version of a Choco Taco.

-The quintessential complement to Picco’s deliciously charry pizza is the slate of homemade ice cream available for dessert.
-Select from a list of a dozen or so rotating flavors like Peanut Butter Chip, Chocolate Malt, and Caramel Swirl, as well as sorbets like Blood Orange Raspberry.
-Fixings like chocolate sauce, whipped cream, and sugar cones are also on hand—if you have room after a few slices of pie.
+The quintessential complement to the deliciously charry pizza at Picco is the slate of homemade ice cream available for dessert.
+This South End staple—the Pizza and Ice Cream Company—makes every pizza night a party with a dozen or so rotating flavors like Peanut Butter Chip, Chocolate Malt, and Caramel Swirl, as well as sorbets like Blood Orange Raspberry.
+Fixings like chocolate sauce, whipped cream, and sugar cones are also on hand—if you have room after a few slices of pizza perfection.

 OddFellows Ice Cream Co.

 Brooklyn-based, family-owned ice cream company OddFellows—which has a location in Chestnut Hill—specializes in unique flavors like Olive Oil, Miso Cherry, and Irish Coffee.
 Non-dairy offerings are no less enticing; think Vegan Coconut Caramel Chip and Yuzu Ginger Sorbet.
-To further sweeten the deal, add a bottle of wine or sake from their tightly curated selection of booze to your order.
+Swing by for a cup or cone plus pints to go, or order from a third-party app to get the goods delivered.
+OddFellows also ships nationwide.
+To further sweeten the deal, add a bottle of wine or cans of local craft beer to your in-person order from their tightly curated selection of booze.

 New City Microcreamery

 This local creamery flash-freezes its next-gen ice cream using liquid nitrogen, which ensures a light, airy texture and mouthfeel.
 At the Central Square scoop shop, available flavors include Vanilla Bourbon, Salted Cookies + Cream, and PB Banana Fluff, plus non-dairy options such as Vegan Chocolate Avocado and Key Lime Sorbet.
-With its cool techniques and flavors, New City Microcreamery might be moving Boston’s ice cream scene forward, but it all starts the simple way, with farm-fresh dairy from Mapleline Farm in Hadley.
+New City Microcreamery, which was founded in Hudson and also has a brand-new location in Sudbury, might be moving Boston’s ice cream scene forward with its cool techniques and flavors—but it all starts the simple way, with farm-fresh dairy from Mapleline Farm in Hadley.

-The creative, dessert-driven flavors of Tipping Cow Ice Cream are 100% nut-free, so ice cream lovers with allergies need not worry.
-Still there’s no limit to the creativity of these confections: From Cannoli and Peach Cobbler to Matcha and Fig & Goat Cheese, there are plenty of intriguing options at the Somerville scoop shop.
-In summer 2021, Tipping Cow is also opening a second location in Brighton at the Charles River Speedway marketplace.
+The dessert-driven flavors of Tipping Cow Ice Cream are 100% nut-free, so ice cream lovers with allergies need not worry.
+Still there’s no limit to the creativity of these confections: From Cannoli and Peach Cobbler to Matcha and Fig & Goat Cheese, the Somerville shop has offered more than 100 intriguing options since debuting five years ago.
+Led by a husband-and-wife duo with gourmet backgrounds, Tipping Cow is seriously good ice cream that is pure fun.